ycsara/CaliforniaHousing/README.md

 <img src="Part2_files/figure-gfm/checks-1.png" alt="Plots the total number of rooms against the total number of bedrooms in a given block in California" width="50%" />
 <p class="caption">
-Plots the total number of rooms against the total number of bedrooms in a given block in California
+Figure 1: Plots the total number of rooms against the total number of bedrooms in a given block in California
 </p>